45 Different Types of Beetles in Washington State

 This suborder gets its name from its habit of feeding on dead animals and insects found on living animals.

-Darkling beetles throughout North America, usually among animal dung or carrion.
-As scavengers, they do not attack living animals or plants.
+Darkling beetles are found throughout North America, usually among animal dung or carrion.

 But if threatened by an attack, they will defend themselves by releasing chemicals that smell unpleasant to predators.
-This wraps up our list of the different types of beetles in Washington state.

 2. Marsh Beetle

 The Marsh beetle is the second on our roll of the numerous types of beetles in Washington state.
-Also known as snake feeders, marsh beetles are a type of dung beetle.

-As its name suggests, it is fond of snakes—but will also eat small mammals.
 Certainly, the species is notable for having three distinct color morphs—reddish-orange, black, tan, or gray.

 3. Ornate Checkered Beetle

-This beetle is one of the interesting but dangerous types of beetles in Washington state.
-This is a big collector favorite because it is so colorful and shiny.
+This beetle is one of the interesting but dangerous types of beetles in Washington State.

 However, it also has a few other qualities that make it rare.
 To begin with, its coloring warns predators that it tastes terrible (like other checkered beetles).

 But then, its outer shell also has venomous spines that can cause pain for any predator stupid enough to swallow it.
-So, if you’re ever tempted to pick up an ornate checkered beetle — don’t!
-This one’s best left alone!

 4. Pine Sawyer Beetle

-A type of longhorn beetle found commonly throughout western North America.
 Despite being called a pine sawyer beetle, it is actually quite harmless and only eats fungi.
-These are types of beetles in Washington state that you don’t have to worry about.

-It can grow up to 5.9 cm long with long, slender legs, giving them a spider-like appearance.
 This makes them particularly easy to spot—one less insect you’ll have to worry about at night!

 5. Pink Spotted Lady Beetle

-Pink Spotted Lady Beetles, also known as ladybugs and ladybird beetles, are very small, reddish-orange ladybeetles.
+Pink Spotted Lady Beetles, also known as ladybugs and ladybird beetles, are very small, reddish-orange lady beetles.

 They have black spots on their wing covers (elytra), which can be seen when they are removed from their shell.